Amyh11325/usaco-code/README.md

 # usaco-code
-These are my answers to some usaco contests I have done.
+These are my answers to some USACO contests I have done.
+The code was written during the actual 4 hour long contest.
+I have not edited them afterwards.